AresiRosende/UDC-PL/practica/README.md

 - [x] tyres can only be C1-5, Full Wet (FW) and Intermediate (IM), and there cannot be more than 3 standard compounds in a single race
 - [x] tyrelife must increase by one, except if there is a pitstop
 - [x] the sum of all sectors must be equal to lapTime
-- [x] For multiple reasons, there may be times that a sector has no time (NoTime), in which cases, the total of the sectors will not be sumed
+- [x] For multiple reasons, there may be times that a sector or lap has no time (NoTime), in which cases, the total of the sectors will not be summed

 ## Output
 ```